"Does Size Matter?": Why a Helicopter Can't Reach the Same Speed as an Airplane

-UEC explains how the design and aerodynamics of a helicopter affect its speed and what the engine has to do with it
+UEC explains how the design and aerodynamics of a helicopter affect its speed and the role of the engine

 Have you ever wondered why a helicopter is slower than an airplane, even though its rotor looks much larger?
-Aircraft engine designer Pavel Chupinin from UEC explained all the intricacies of this issue and how exactly the design and aerodynamics of a helicopter affect its speed and what the engine has to do with it.
+Aircraft engine designer Pavel Chupinin from UEC explained all the intricacies of this issue and how exactly the design and aerodynamics of a helicopter affect its speed and the role of the engine.

 Firstly, a helicopter flies at different altitudes.
 The principle of movement is different.
 All helicopters are set in motion not by jet propulsion, but by mechanical thrust, which is transmitted from the power turbine of the gas turbine engine to the rotor via a gearbox.